 The Canadian constitution provides for fourteen legal jurisdictions in Canada: federal, ten provincials, and three territorial, each having its own employment standards act, human rights code, and occupational health and safety legislation.
 The laws are similar but differ in detail due to regional economic and social needs.

 Canadian Labour Code & Provincial/Territorial Labour Standards Law

 Approximately 6% of the Canadian workforce falls under the Canadian labour code and the OH&S jurisdiction of the federal government.
-The remaining 94% of Canadian workers fall under province legislation or territory where they work.
+The remaining 94% of Canadian workers are covered by provincial or territorial legislation.

 Employment Law Canada

 The majority of the Canadian labour force is regulated by provincial legislation.
 Thus, most employees would contact their respective provincial or territorial labour board or agency regarding labour or health and safety issues.
 Similarly, the Canadian labour code covers federally regulated businesses, crown agencies, and corporations across Canada, regardless of location.

 - Wages, Overtime, severance pay, and termination entitlements

 - Benefit Plans